Killing in the Name: Other uses

 During one of his last performances before he died, American comedian Bill Hicks ended a set by smashing his microphone against a stool while singing along to "Killing in the Name" playing over the loudspeakers.

 As part of the US War on Terror, the song was used by military interrogators at the Guantanamo Bay detention camp.
 Music was played at painfully high volume levels for hours on end, as a form of psychological torture.
 "The fact that music I helped create was used in crimes against humanity sickens me," noted Morello.

 During the 2019–20 Chilean protests, the song was covered with some of the lyrics modified alluding to the Chilean police force's misuse of violence in repressing peaceful protestors.

-On June 29, 2022, a Vancouver radio station, KISS-FM, stunted by repeatedly played “Killing In The Name” for 30 hours.
+On June 29, 2022, a Vancouver radio station, CKKS-FM (branded on-air as KISS Radio), stunted by repeatedly played "Killing In The Name" for 30 hours.
 The song was repeatedly played on loop after the station dropped its hot adult contemporary format, resulting in the firing of its airstaff.
 The station occasionally paused the loop to take call-in requests, only to continue playing the song.
-At 6:00 AM PDT on June 30, 2022, the station rebranded to "Sonic Radio", which plays a modern rock format.
+At 6:00 AM PDT on June 30, 2022, the station rebranded to "Sonic", which plays a modern rock format.